Skip to main content

 Field Properties Data Type Description

-options Object Arrays List of all available options
+options object arrays List of all available options

 Description of the parameters contained under options.